 Neurotrophic keratitis results from damage to the trigeminal nerve or its corneal branches.
-This sensory impairment leads to a decrease in reflex tear secretion, dysfunction of epithelial cells, and a loss of trophicity of the ocular surface.
+This sensory impairment leads to a decrease in reflex tear secretion, dysfunction of epithelial cells, and a loss of trophictrophic factors of the ocular surface.
 The causes are varied: herpetic viral infections, diabetic neuropathies, eye surgeries, trauma, or prolonged use of toxic eye drops.
 The Mackie classification distinguishes three progressive stages ranging from persistent erosion to full-thickness perforation.
 The advanced stage, characterized by severe corneal thinning, often necessitates surgical intervention.
 Therapeutic management has evolved considerably over recent years.
-Among modern approaches are matrix regenerators (RGTA), eye drops enriched with neurotrophic factors, autologous serum, and therapeutic contact lenses.
+Among modern approaches are matrix regenerators (RGTA) please elaborate, eye drops enriched with neurotrophic factors, autologous serum, and therapeutic contact lenses.
+Add reference here.
 However, these options are not always available, particularly in facilities with limited resources.
 In this context, autologous Tenon's capsule grafting constitutes a reliable, economical, and immediately applicable alternative.
 In literature, grafting with Tenon's capsule has been described by some authors as an effective means in the therapeutic management of corneal ulcers as well as corneal perforations (1,2,3).
 Several techniques have been described for the arrangement of this graft, either by the application of cyanoacrylate biological glue for the fixation of Tenon, or by suturing Tenon with 10/0 monofilament opposite the corneal defect, or the tuck-in Tenon patch graft technique which involves fixing the graft in a corneal pocket (4).
 In our case, we opted for the tuck-in tenon patch graft technique because it is one of the three techniques that allows for better graft stability with fewer sutures and better integration, which makes it possible to achieve good anatomical and functional results (5,6).In this case we illustrate the effectiveness of the Tuck-in Tenon Patch Graft technique as an alternative surgical approach in advanced neurotrophic keratitis in resource-limited settings.
 Data on the management of neurotrophic ulcers remain scarce in literature; therefore, we report this case to contribute to the existing evidence.